Sonic Youth: Major label career and becoming alternative icons: 1990–1999

-In 1990, Sonic Youth released Goo, their first album for Geffen.
-The album featured the single "Kool Thing" on which Public Enemy's Chuck D made a guest appearance.
-The record was considered much more accessible than their previous works and became the band's best-selling record to date.
+In 1990, Sonic Youth released Goo, their first album on the Geffen Records subsidiary DGC.
+The album featured the single "Kool Thing", on which rapper Chuck D of Public Enemy made a guest appearance.
+The record was considered much more accessible than their previous works and became their best-selling record to date.

-In 1992, the band released Dirty on the DGC label.
-Their influence as tastemakers continued with their discovery of acclaimed skateboard video director Spike Jonze, who they recruited for the video for "100%", which also featured skateboarder turned actor Jason Lee.
-That song and "JC" discuss the murder of Joe Cole, a friend who worked with Black Flag as a roadie.
+In 1992, the band released Dirty.
+Their influence as tastemakers continued with their discovery of acclaimed skate video director Spike Jonze, who they recruited for the video for "100%", which also featured skateboarder turned actor Jason Lee.
+That song and "JC" discuss the murder of Joe Cole, a friend of the band who worked with Black Flag as a roadie.
 The album features artwork by Los Angeles–based artist Mike Kelley.
-Dirty features a guest appearance by Ian MacKaye on the track "Youth Against Fascism".
-In 1993, the band contributed the track "Burning Spear" to the AIDS benefit album No Alternative, produced by the Red Hot Organization.
+Dirty featured a guest appearance by Ian MacKaye of Fugazi on the track "Youth Against Fascism".
+In 1993, the band contributed a live version of the track "The Burning Spear" from their debut EP to the AIDS benefit album No Alternative, produced by the Red Hot Organization.

 In 1994, the band released Experimental Jet Set, Trash and No Star, their best-charting release in the United States to date at No. 34 on the Billboard 200.
-Moore and Gordon's daughter, Coco Hayley Moore, was born later that year, and many of the songs from the album were never played live because there was never a full tour to support the album due to Gordon's pregnancy.
+Moore and Gordon's daughter, Coco Hayley Gordon Moore, was born later that year, and many of the songs from the album were never played live because there was never a full tour to support the album due to Gordon's pregnancy.
 In 1994, the band released a cover of the Carpenters' 1971 hit "Superstar" for the tribute album If I Were a Carpenter.
 The band headlined the 1995 Lollapalooza festival with Hole and Pavement.
-By that time, alternative rock had gained considerable mainstream attention, and the festival was parodied in The Simpsons episode "Homerpalooza" in 1996, which featured voiceovers from the band.
-They also performed the final credits theme for that episode.
+By that time, alternative rock had gained considerable mainstream attention, and the festival was parodied in The Simpsons episode "Homerpalooza" in 1996, which featured the band members as themselves.
+They also performed a version of "The Simpsons Theme" which played over the episode's end credits.

-The album Washing Machine was released in 1995 and represented a shift in Sonic Youth's sound, away from their punk rock roots and toward experimental and longer jam-based arrangements.
+The album Washing Machine was released in 1995 and represented a shift in Sonic Youth's sound, away from their punk rock roots and toward experimental and longer arrangements with extensive improvisation.
 Starting in 1997 they released a series of improvisational albums grouped under the title SYR with song titles and liner notes in various languages.
-SYR3: Invito al ĉielo, released in 1998, featured Jim O'Rourke who later became an official band member.
+SYR3: Invito al ĉielo, released in 1998, featured Jim O'Rourke, who later became an official band member.
 Various songs from the SYR series were added to Sonic Youth's live performances, and others inspired tracks on the next proper Sonic Youth album, A Thousand Leaves, released in 1998.